 For All Moonkind, Inc. is a non-profit organization that seeks to work with the United Nations and the international community to protect each of the six human lunar landing and similar sites in outer space as part of our human heritage.
 Our entirely volunteer leadership team includes space lawyers and policymakers from around the world who have come together to draft an international agreement to manage the preservation of our cultural heritage in outer space.

 On 16 July 1969 a Saturn V rocket lifted off on a historic voyage.
 Four days later, millions of people watched as the first human footprints were set on the Moon’s desolate surface.
-They were envoys of all humankind, propelled to the heavens on the ingenuity and perseverance of thousands of scientists, engineers, tool workers and dreamers from around the globe.
+The astronauts who put them there were envoys of all humankind, propelled to the heavens on the ingenuity and perseverance of thousands of scientists, engineers, tool workers and dreamers from around the globe.
 The boot prints have been undisturbed for nearly 50 years.
 Preserved by the vacuum of space – and by the fact that no human, and only a handful of rovers, has returned to the Moon since 1972.
 But that’s about to change.

 It is clear that we stand on the threshold of the spacefaring age, and that our Moon is about to get very crowded.
 Japan, China, Russia and the United States all are weighing crewed Moon missions within the next decade.
 Private crewed missions may get there even sooner on the backs of SpaceX or the Google Lunar XPRIZE Program.
 More robots will be deployed to the Moon by nations and private interests as early as 2018.
 And Europe and China continue to tease about collaboration on a potential Moon colony.